AntonioPrevitali/ApJSY194T/README.md

 # ApJSY194T
-Library for interfacing meter JSY-MK-194T with Arduino
+Library for interfacing meter JSY-MK-194T with Arduino It also works very well with JSY-MK-194G as JSY-MK-194G is 100% compatible

 A direct approach to the meter is used without the need to know the Modbus protocol